 You can see the New Guard trotting down The Mall on our video on the Changing of the Guard at Buckingham Palace

-TIP: Our All-In-One Tours or Westminster Tours include a visit to Horse Guards Parade where (weather permitting) you can see the Changing of the Queen’s Lifeguard up close.
+TIP: Our All-In-One Tours or Westminster Tours include a visit to Horse Guards Parade where (weather permitting) you can see the Changing of the King’s Lifeguard up close.
 Our guide will get you to the best spot for a great view and perfect photographs.

 The gates at Horseguards Parade are open, from 7:00 - 20:00 daily, and Mounted Sentries stay on position, guarding the entrance to Buckingham Palace, at the front courtyard from 11:00 (10:00 on Sundays) until 16:00.

 While the mounted guards are present, there is a small, but still very interesting, a ceremony that takes place every hour in the courtyard.

 This ceremony is easily viewed by the public and you can actually get quite close to the action!